Let’s face it: none of us are getting any younger. That’s why we talk a lot about technology that helps you maintain good health.

 1. Are you at risk for heart disease?

-According to the American Heart Association, heart disease is the leading cause of death around the world.
-By the year 2030, it could be accountable for 23.6 million deaths each year.
+According to the American Heart Association, heart disease is the leading cause of death worldwide.
+By 2030, it could be accountable for 23.6 million deaths each year.

 There is good news, though.
-From 2003 to 2013, the death rates have fallen nearly 38%.
+From 2003 to 2013, the death rate fell by nearly 38%.
 Let’s keep that number going down and learn about what you can do to help your heart.
 Start by checking out The Mayo Clinic’s Heart Disease Risk Calculator.

 Just enter basic information about your health and you’ll get a personalized action plan to reduce your risk of getting heart disease.